andrenbrandao/serverless-mongodb-performance-jmeter/README.md

 # MongoStore - Simple e-commerce app

-This code is used in the article "How to Fix Performance Bottlenecks in MongoDB with JMeter".
+This code is used in the article "How To Find Bottlenecks in MongoDB: Profiling and Load Testing Strategies with JMeter".

 ## How to Deploy